7 Ways to Make Bean Supports for Climbing Beans

 Grow Beans on a Fence

 If you have a wall or fence already in place, then fix a solid, ready-made trellis or lean bamboo poles against the wall.
-If netting can be fixed to the wall or fence, it can be made to angle away from the wall.
+If netting can be fixed to the wall or fence, it can be angled away from the wall.
 As long as the wall area receives sunlight for a good part of the daytime, 5-6 hours, then the beans should grow sufficiently well.

 Crop Netting as Bean Supports